 Two stage record deletion process where a record is first hidden before it can be permanently removed from the system.

-Images and audio files are converted into web compatible formats during the importation and GPS metadata is extracted from images.
-Movies must be compressed into MP4 files before being ingested.
+All media files are converted into web compatible formats during the importation, and GPS metadata is extracted from images.
+Audio files are transcoded into MP3 format and movie files are resized and compressed into MP4 format (H.264 video, AAC audio); ready for streaming over the web.

-Import formats include CSV and TAB with media.
+Import formats include CSV and TAB with reference to external media.
 Export formats include CSV, TAB with media and Qualified Dublin Core expressed in XML.

 Language localisation: any number of languages can be added to the system by providing translations of main instructional texts, field labels and Archive Items/Profiles class names.
 Users are able to nominate the language to display when logging in.

-About Screen: insert information regarding the content ownership, user terms and conditions, acknowledgement of supporters and contributors to the collection and/or organisation administering the archive.
+About page: insert information regarding the content ownership, user terms and conditions, acknowledgement of supporters and contributors to the collection and/or organisation administering the archive.

 Each portal is attached to one central database.
 This approach allows all associated portals to share a common metadata schema, records and user accounts.
 Record segregation can be achieved using content restrictions if required.

 Portals can be customised to suit its intended audience.
-This includes altering the Welcome and Cultural Warning screens, replacing icons and defining language localisations.
+This includes complete control over the Theme Style appearance, custom Cultural Warning texts, Welcome homepage content, About page texts and defining Language localisations.

 New Archive Items ingested into a portal can be given a unique archive number prefix to distinguish collections within Keeping Culture.